RaceTrackerCatchUpHook

 void

-This hook is called at the beginning of {ProjectionInterface::catchUpProjection()}; BEFORE the Database Lock is acquired (by {CheckpointStorageInterface::acquireLock()}).
+This hook is called at the beginning of a catch-up run, after the database lock is acquired, but before any projection was called.

 void